 Starting System Components

 Battery: Perform a voltage test using a voltage meter.
 A good battery will have 12.6 volts.
-It's 12.6 volts instead of just 12 volts because there are 6 cells in series at 2.1 volts each (6 x 2.1 = 12.6).
+It's 12.6 volts instead of just 12 volts because are 6 cells in series at 2.1 volts each (6 x 2.1 = 12.6).
 A specific gravity test is performed using a hydrometer.
 A fully charged battery will have a specific gravity of 1.265 at 80° F. Perform a battery load test to see if service or replacement is necessary.
 First, determine the load by retrieving the CCA from the battery case and reducing this number by half.

 - The test discharge rate is one-half of the battery's cold-cranking rating.